MeanyLodge/History/Area/Stampede-Creek/index.md

 ### History

+#### 2022

+Our youth refer to the waterfall referenced agove as "Frog Falls."

 #### 1984

 Meanyites often refer to it as "Railroad Creek." <sup>[nw][]</sup>

-[nw]: Names-Walt "Meany Names by Walter Little, 1984"
+[nw]: /Names-Walt "Meany Names by Walter Little, 1984"
-[n9]: Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"
+[n9]: /Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"